-PASSES AND PERMITS

-The public lands of North America are beautiful, diverse and abundant.
+PASSES AND PERMITS The public lands of North America are beautiful, diverse and abundant.
 However, they are also extremely fragile and care must be taken to not harm or hinder their well-being.
-For this reason, many of the public lands explored in this guide require passes and permits for certain activities.
+For this reason, many of the public lands explored in this guide require passes and permits for certain activiti always be followed.
 Please check with the park you're visiting for more information or rules, regulations and restrictions.
-Also visit treadlightly.org and Int.org for outdoor recreation guidelines that should always be followed.
-Help keep our lands safe and be smart!

-DRIVING AND PARKING

-Many parks require driving and parking permits.
+Also visit treadlightly.org and Int.org for outdoor recreation guidelines that should always be followed Help keep our lands safe and be smart!
+DRIVING AND PARKING Many parks require driving and parking permits.
 This limits the amount of people that can drive in the park at one time and reduces the impact of emissions and traffic, reducing wear and tear on our public lands.
 Please call ahead to your destination for more information.

-Many public lands offer campgrounds with established sites for camping.
+CAMPING Many public lands offer campgrounds with established sites for camping.
 A pass may be required for a site.
 Several lands also allow backcountry and wilderness camping but with strict regulations.
 Only build fires in designated areas, do not disturb local plant and animal life, and make sure not to leave anything behind.
 Call your destination ahead of time for information on camping passes and permits.

-North America's public lands offer some of the best hiking options available.
+HIKING North America's public lands offer some of the best hiking options available.
 Many established trails exist and do not require passes or permits; however, a permit must often be obtained for those wishing to hike into the backcountry.
 Be sure not to leave any litter behind and do not disturb the plant and animal life.

+Remember to follow rock climbing guidelines to protect yourself and the local enivronment.
 Stop by a visitor center or call ahead for more information on hiking passes, permits, rules and regulations.

-Always follow rock climbing guidelines.

-Guidelines must be followed when rock climbing, both for your own safety and the safety of the local environment.
+ROCK CLIMBING Guidelines must be followed when rock climbing, both for your own safety and the safety of the local environment.
 Several restrictions may exist, some, for example, disallowing the creation of new climbing routes.
 Some climbing locations explored in this guide are also home to rock paintings and pictographs that date back thousands of years.
 Disturbing these historic sites is strictly forbidden.
 Please check with your destination for specific information on climbing permits, rules and regulations.

-BUREAU OF LAND MANAGEMENT (BLM)

-The BLM is responsible for the management and conservation of resources on about 245 million acres of land.
+BUREAU OF LAND MANAGEMENT (BLM) The BLM is responsible for the manage-ment and conservation of resources on about 245 million acres of land.
 Most of the public lands are located in the Western United States and are characterized predominantly by extensive grasslands, forests, high mountains, arctic tundra and desert landscapes.
-The BLM manages multiple resources and uses of the land.
-For more information, visit blm.gov.
+For information, visit blm.gov.
 STATE PARKS